ulfgri/gdsii-toolbox/README.md

 ulf.griesmann@nist.gov, ulfgri@gmail.com

-All functions in this toolbox are in the Public Domain (see Notice_and_Disclaimer.pdf), with the following exceptions:
+Most functions in this toolbox are in the Public Domain (see Notice_and_Disclaimer.pdf), with the following exceptions:

 - Boolean/clipper.hpp and Boolean/clipper.cpp are subject to the